vedic creation story -what western dont want you to know

 That is, he who watches over it in the upper realm .

-Here, heat (tapas) is described as the force that brought the formless into existence (the Big Bang).
-It ignited creation-bigbang the dense heat of small size.
+Here, heat (tapas) is described as the force that brought the formless into existence — the ignition of creation.
+It is the dense heat of small size that expands into all that is.

 “As countless sparks arise from a blazing fire,